-Thanks for your interest in telling your blog audience about How NOT to Date a Loser!
+Thanks for your interest in telling your blog audience about 12 Smart Choices for Finding the Right Guy.
 This web page contains helpful tools to make posting easier.
 Simply cut and paste whatever you like onto your blog.

 Please tell Georgia that you are featuring her book by sending an email to: Georgia@GeorgiaShaffer.com.
 Be sure to include the date and URL of your post.
 She will make every attempt to visit your blog, post a comment, and offer a free copy of the book to one of your readers.

 Are you tired of the pain and drama associated with dating losers?
 How Not to Date a Loser will empower you to avoid unhealthy relationships and learn how to build a vibrant romance.
 Georgia Shaffer will help you: